Ensono/amido.github.io/docs/workloads/azure/data/getting_started/dev_quickstart_data_azure.md

 To run the E2E tests, you need to set up the following environment variables:

 - `AZURE_SUBSCRIPTION_ID`
-- `RESOURCE_GROUP_NAME`
+- `AZURE_RESOURCE_GROUP_NAME`
-- `DATA_FACTORY_NAME`
+- `AZURE_DATA_FACTORY_NAME`
-- `REGION_NAME`
+- `AZURE_REGION_NAME`
 - `AZURE_STORAGE_ACCOUNT_NAME`

-The E2E tests may require additional permissions as we are editing data in ADLS during the E2E tests.
-If the tests fail whilst clearing up directories please check you have the necessary permissions to read, write and execute against ADLS.

 To run the E2E tests run:

 ```bash
 make test_e2e
 ```

+### Troubleshooting

+ℹ️ If you encounter PATH-related issues with Poetry when running the tests, we recommend installing Poetry using [pipx](https://python-poetry.org/docs/#installing-with-pipx) rather than the official installer.

+ℹ️ The E2E tests may require additional permissions as we are editing data in ADLS during the E2E tests.
+If the tests fail whilst clearing up directories, ensure that you have [Storage Blob Data Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) access applied to your Azure Active Directory subscription.
+You may also be required to configure the [firewall rules](https://learn.microsoft.com/en-us/azure/storage/common/storage-network-security) for the storage account to whitelist your IP address.